TruongJon/DnD-Instant-Character-Sheet/README.md

 ## Supported Commands

-### A user must first register an acccount or login to an existing account in order to use the other commands.
+### A user must first register an account or login to an existing account in order to use the other commands.

 ### **'register'** - Prompts the user for a username.
 Prints username and user_id for future login.